anjiefang/asr-error-robustness/README.md

 ## Description

-This dataset contains data used in our paper [1].
-We used a data generation pipeline to generate an ASR dataset with ASR errors given its original reference dataset.
+This dataset contains data used in [1].
+We propose a data generation pipeline to generate an ASR dataset with ASR errors given its original reference dataset.
-The released dataset contains four parts: 1) SST, 2) TQ, 3) SQuAD (~8.8k samples) and 4) SUBJ (~5.8k samples)
+The released dataset contains four parts: 1) SST, 2) TQ, 3) SQuAD (~8.8k samples) and 4) SUBJ (~5.8k samples).

 ## License